 When I pulled up in front of my mom's house about an hour later, twelve-year-old Deja flew out of the front door followed by a tiny Casey and came running down the sidewalk yelling, "Daddy, come quick!
 Uncle Cody's out back fighting with the preacher!"

 I fell asleep after midnight and went somewhere altogether different in my head, a strange, colorful, enchanted place full of mystery and weird people.
 I never knew exactly where I was at any time.
 It looked a lot like the south side of Concord, but had rows of urban sidewalk trees and skyscrapers and even the damned Thames River flowing right through the middle of it all.
 I remember stopping to get my bearings and to purchase an expresso at a small sidewalk cafe in front of the Eiffel Tower.
 The actor Robert Mitchum was with me for some reason but not saying a whole bunch of anything when suddenly Pee Wee Herman came up on us and started acting a fool and jabbering at us in French.
 I was urgently looking around for something and didn't have the faintest clue as to what it might be when the phone rang.

 "Hi, Dad.
 It's me Deja.
 I was worried about you and wanted to check on you to see if you made it home okay."

 "I'm fine, Kiddo.
 How about you?"

 "I'm good, Dad.
-It's funny though, ever since I've been home, my dang ceiling light's been acting up."
+It's funny though, ever since I've been home, my dang ceiling light's been flickering non-stop."